clearlyyy/sfml-gui/HOW_TO_CREATE_WIDGET.md

 ### Setup
 In your widgets constructor, you absolutely need to do a few things

-You must call the SFWIDGET constructor prior the the derived classes constructor gets ran, like so
+You must call the SFWIDGET constructor prior to the derived classes constructor gets ran, like so
 ```c++
     Button() : SFWIDGET("Button") {
         // Now do setup in the derived constructor